CentroEPiaggio/Open-Automated-External-Defibrillator/RAW.md

 ## Conclusions
 Albeit tests are needed for the experimental validation of HV-B, OAED design is compliant with the standards defined by the IEC 60601.
 For this reason, OAED has been used as a template for the development of the UBORA platform, an e-infrastructure for design new open devices compliant with MDD 93/42 and ISO standards, in the framework of a joint EU funded project between Europe and Africa.

+## Credits
+The content of this repository was developed by Jacopo Ferretti as part of his [thesis](./Thesis.pdf) work to achieve the Master degree in Biomedical Engineering.